Trump's Space Force is real, and here are the reported details

 President Donald Trump's order to create a sixth branch of the US Armed Forces called the Space Force is becoming very real.

-The US Defense Department will take steps to create the new military branch this week, according to Defense One.
-Congress hasn't yet fully backed the order.
+The US Defense Department will take steps to create the new military branch this week, according to Defense One, though Congress hasn't yet fully backed the order.

-President Trump directed the department to create the Space Force on live TV last month, after having originally floated the idea in March.
-Some people haven't taken the idea so seriously, creating memes mocking the order.
+President Trump directed the department to create a Space Force on live TV last month, after floating the idea in March.
+Some people haven't taken the idea so seriously, spawning a host of memes mocking the order.

-But the military branch is quickly materializing.
-Defense Department leaders will reportedly begin creating three out of the four elements of the Space Force in the coming months: "a new combatant command for space, a new joint agency to buy satellites for the military, and a new warfighting community that draws space operators from all service branches," Defense One reports.
-These are all things the Pentagon can reportedly do without a thumbs-up from Congress, thanks to the former establishment of cyber forces.
+But the new military branch appears to be materializing quickly.
+Defense Department leaders will reportedly begin creating three of the four elements of the Space Force in coming months: "a new combatant command for space, a new joint agency to buy satellites for the military, and a new warfighting community that draws space operators from all service branches," Defense One reports.
+The Pentagon can reportedly take these steps without a thumbs-up from Congress, thanks to the former establishment of cyber forces.

 But the forth component of the Space Force will require lawmakers' approval.
 It involves creating a whole new military branch with services like financial management and facilities construction.
 Defense Department leaders will reportedly spend the rest of the year creating a "legislative proposal for the authorities necessary to fully establish the Space Force."
 Congress would get the proposal in early 2019 as part of the Trump administration's budget proposal for the following year.